 What is a Friends Group?

-Friends Groups are individual nonprofit organizations that support a specific national park with time, expertise, and privately-raised funds.
-As champions of parks, Friends Groups frequently engage area communities in the park and provide financial support and volunteer time in support of park priorities.
+Friends Groups are individual nonprofit organizations that support the success of a specific national park(s) with time, expertise, and privately-raised funds.
+As champions of parks, Friends Groups frequently engage area communities in the park and garner financial support and volunteer time in support of park priorities.
 Find a link to a park’s Friends Group in the Related Links section of a NPF national park page.

 How Does the National Park Foundation Work with Friends Groups/Philanthropic Partners?

 The Foundation works to help grow and support the continued success of philanthropic park partners by offering a range of technical assistance options and helpful tools.
 For example, NPF connects Friends Groups with mentors where possible, sponsors and host webinars, and plans special events and other services that help aid in the success of philanthropic park partners.

 - National Park Friends Alliance is an informal network of Friends Groups leaders who meet twice a year to discuss issues relevant to park philanthropy.
 The Foundation provides both technical and financial support for these convenings.